-Since leaving the White House, Barack Obama has continued to very well for himself financially.
+Since leaving the White House, Barack Obama has continued to do very well for himself financially.
 The former president released the first volume of his memoir, “A Promised Land,” in November 2020; by December 2020, it had sold 3.3 million copies, becoming one of the top-selling political memoirs in history.
-Aside from the success of his memoir, Obama and his wife, former first lady Michelle Obama, also signed a number of book and podcast deals, as well as a lucrative deal with Netflix.
+Aside from the success of his memoir, Obama and former first lady Michelle Obama also signed a number of book and podcast deals, as well as a lucrative deal with Netflix.

 - Net worth: $70 million

 - Primary sources of wealth: Presidential salary and pension, book, podcast and Netflix deals

 - Career highlights: Former president, Nobel Peace Prize

 Obama’s net worth is in part due to earning $400,000 a year throughout his entire eight-year term as president of the United States.
 On April 15, 2016, Obama released his 2015 tax returns, which showed that the former president and Michelle Obama filed jointly and reported an adjusted gross income of $436,065.
 They paid $81,472 in taxes according to their 18.7% tax rate.
 They also donated a total of $64,066 to more than 30 charities.

 How did Obama grow his fortune?
 Here’s a timeline of his accomplishments that have added to his earnings over the years, as chronicled by Business Insider and other sources:

 He earned a salary of $80,287 from the Illinois Senate and $32,144 from the University of Chicago Law School, where he lectured.
 Obama also had investments in three different assets — including the Vanguard Wellington Fund — evaluated between $100,000 and $200,000.